 Linux md5sum Command Tutorial for Beginners (5 Examples)

-While we have already discussed the cksum command line utility, there's another tool that you can use in scenarios where, say, you need to verify the integrity of files during transfers.
+While we have already discussed the cksum command line utility, there's another tool you can use in scenarios where you need to verify the integrity of files during transfers.
 The tool we're talking about here is md5sum.
-In this tutorial, we will discuss the basics of this command using some easy to understand examples.
+Another frequently used too to compute checksums for files is the sha1sum command.

-Bue before we do that, it's worth mentioning that all examples in this article have been tested on Ubuntu 16.04 LTS.
+But before we do that, it's worth mentioning that all examples in this article have been tested on Ubuntu 22.04 LTS.

 Linux md5sum command

-The md5sum command basically computes and checks MD5 (128-bit) message digest for files.
+The md5sum command computes and checks an MD5 (128-bit) message digest for files.
 Here's the syntax of the command:

 md5sum [OPTION]...
 [FILE]...